-The Allegro Bus is equipped with a fire extinguisher located in the entrance door stairwell (Figure 2-7).
+The Allegro Bus is equipped with a f re extinguisher located in the entrance door stairwell (Figure 2-4).
 The extinguisher is rated for both Class B (i.e., grease, gasoline, diesel fuel, flammable liquids) and Class C (i.e., electrical) services.